Phala-Network/phala-blockchain/docs/replay.md

 `replay` is an utility program designed to reproduce the tokenomic computation outside a Gatekeeper.
 It comes with the following features:

 - Fetch chain blocks and Replay the tokenomic computuing just in-place without pRuntime needed.
-- Provide a HTTP api to query worker's instant mining state.
+- Provide a HTTP api to query worker's instant computing state.
 - Optionally write the workers ming finance events to a PostgreSQL or TimescaleDB database.

 ## Usage